ClarkMyWords/dotfiles/README.md

 ## To Use:
 1. Use [yadm](https://yadm.io) to clone this repo

-    1a. yadm should automatically perform a `bootstrap` which will perform a number of post-processing stepsS
+    1a. yadm should automatically perform a `bootstrap` which will perform a number of post-processing steps.

     1b.
 Before cloning with yadm, be sure to set `yadm config local.class <class>`.
 I use the `Desktop` and `Laptop` classes, and one of these ***MUST*** be set for this to work.